ikhamlic/ARDroneBluetoothController/README.md

 ARDroneBluetoothController is a bluetooth controller app compatible with ARDrone 2.0.

-Here is a screenshot of the bot in action:
+Here is a screenshot of the app:

 ![Screenshot of the app](https://i.imgur.com/CS2FlPC.png)